The Golden Flute

 Even after an hour, guests still avoided eye contact with Jean, uncomfortable with the unstated knowledge that was now in the collective consciousness of the guests.
 I asked friends what they knew about Tim's leaving and whereabouts, but they changed the subject, unwilling to voice opinions or facts.
 One of my ex-husbands, who was a partner with Tim and Patrick, kept his distance and never acknowledged me.
-Conspiratorial cohorts of feminine denigration, every one of them..
-I'd paid my dues for my past fling with Tim, and Jean and my long friendship proved it.
+Conspiratorial cohorts of feminine denigration, every one of them.
+I'd paid my dues for my past fling with Tim, and my long friendship with Jean proved it.

 By the second hour, Jean knew her party was failing.
 She tried to whip up innovative activities.
 Finally, ahead of schedule, she herded people toward a croquet-patch of lawn for the traditional three-legged race.

 Jean announced that race pairs could not be spouse or significant others; I was sure the rule for significant others was new.
-Why was unclear until she grabbed Rubin’s hand and didn’t look at me as she enticed him away from me.
+It was unclear why until she grabbed Rubin’s hand and didn’t look at me as she enticed him away.
 She'd not let her famous allure be tarnished by Tim's defection.
-Rubin was capable of adoration of anything feminine, and Jean could use his adoration as a display that her skills of enchantment with males had not faded..
+Rubin was capable of adoration for anything feminine, and Jean used his adoration as a display that her skills of enchantment with men had not faded.

-“Three, two, one … go!” yelled the manager and seven leg-bound couples started off.
-Jean strained … excessively I thought … pulling Rubin forward.
-Rubin’s head bobbed trying to insert some common rhythm into their progress and strands from his full head of white hair fluttered in the air.
+“Three, two, one . . . go!” yelled the manager and seven leg-bound couples started off.
+Jean strained . . . excessively I thought . . . pulling Rubin forward.
+Rubin’s head bobbed as he tried to insert some common rhythm into their progress and strands from his full head of white hair fluttered in the air.

 “Concentrate,” we heard Jean urge him.
-But they were the last couple to stumble over an imaginary finish line between two folding chairs; he fell, gasping and wheezing, to the lush country club grass, dragging her down with him, trapping her under his heavy thigh; she looked in pain and moaned unable to reach the bed-sheet knot to free them and if Rubin sat up he’d crush her.
+But they were the last couple to stumble over an imaginary finish line between two folding chairs; he fell, gasping and wheezing, to the lush country club grass, dragging her down with him, trapping her under his heavy thigh.
+She looked in pain and moaned, unable to reach the bed-sheet knot to free them.
+If Rubin sat up he’d crush her.
 The manager rushed over to untie them.

 After prizes were awarded, Jean circulated and I went to Rubin, who was exhausted.
 He managed the local life insurance agency and didn’t exercise.